akermu/emacs-libvterm/README.md

 ## `vterm-environment`

-to add more environment variables there is the custom vterm-environment which has a similar format than the internal emacs variable process-environment.
+to add more environment variables there is the custom vterm-environment which has a similar format than the internal Emacs variable process-environment.
 You can check the documentation with C-h v process-environment for more details.

 ## `vterm-term-environment-variable`